Pension and National Insurance for carers

 There are two ways that you can get credits for your National Insurance record as a carer:

-For every week that you receive Carer’s Allowance, an automatic Class 1 contribution or ‘credit’ will be made to your National Insurance record equal to 1/52th of the amount that is needed to make a qualifying year that year.
-So in 2017/18, that will be £113.
-If you receive Carer’s Allowance for the 2017/18 full year, an amount of £5,876 will be captured on your record and that year will become a qualifying year for the purposes of calculating the state pension.
+For every week that you receive carer’s allowance, an automatic Class 1 contribution or ‘credit’ will be made to your National Insurance record equal to 1/52th of the amount that is needed to make a qualifying year that year.
+So in 2023/24, that will be £123.
+If you receive carer’s allowance for the 2023/24 full year, an amount of £6,396 will be captured on your record and that year will become a qualifying year for the purposes of calculating the state pension.

-Carer’s Allowance gives entitlement to Class 1 National Insurance credits which can count towards contribution based jobseeker’s allowance, contribution based employment and support allowance, maternity allowance, bereavement benefits as well as the state pension.
+Carer’s allowance gives entitlement to Class 1 National Insurance credits which can count towards new-style jobseeker’s allowance, new-style employment and support allowance, maternity allowance and some bereavement benefits as well as the state pension.

-You should note that carer’s credits only give Class 3 National Insurance credits, whereas if you are claiming carer’s allowance you will be credited with Class 1 National Insurance credits.
-Both Class 1 and Class 3 credits count towards the state pension (previously basic and additional state pension) and bereavement benefits, however Class 1 credits also count towards contribution based job seeker’s allowance, contribution based employment and support allowance and maternity allowance.
-See our National Insurance section for more information.
+You should note that carer’s credits give Class 3 National Insurance credits, whereas if you are claiming carer’s allowance you will be credited with Class 1 National Insurance credits.
+Both Class 1 and Class 3 credits count towards the state pension and some bereavement benefits, however Class 1 credits also count towards new-style job seeker’s allowance, new-style employment and support allowance and maternity allowance.

 - You are looking after someone who refuses to claim disability benefits or who finds it extremely difficult because of their condition.
 For example, this might apply if you look after someone with a mental illness.

-- Disability living allowance – care component at the middle or highest rate or
+- Disability living allowance: care component at the middle or highest rate

 A Care Certificate is a two-sided form for a health or social care professional to confirm that the person cared for needs the number of hours of weekly care that the carer states they provide.

-Yes – but the earliest you can ask for your Carer’s Credit to start from, is the start of the last full tax year.
-For example, if you complete the application form at some point during the 2017/18 tax year, the earliest date you can ask for your carer’s credit to start from would be 06/04/2016.
+Yes – but the earliest you can ask for your carer’s credit to start from is the start of the last full tax year.
+For example, if you complete the application form at some point during the 2023/24 tax year, the earliest date you can ask for your carer’s credit to start from would be 6 April 2022.

-From April 2010, Carer's Credit replaced Home Responsibilities Protection.
+From April 2010, carer's credit replaced Home Responsibilities Protection.
 If you were caring for someone before April 2010 any existing Home Responsibilities Protection entitlement will be converted into credits.
-(Married women and widows who made a reduced rate election before 12 May 1977 were prohibited from claiming Home Responsibilities Protections, but they may apply for Carer’s Credit.)
+Married women and widows who made a reduced rate election before 12 May 1977 were prohibited from claiming Home Responsibilities Protection, but they may apply for carer’s credit.

 - already paying enough National Insurance contributions because you are working;

-- already receiving credits because you are receiving a benefit that gives you credits automatically (e.g. Carer’s Allowance, child benefit, etc.)
+- already receiving credits because you are receiving a benefit that gives you credits automatically (for example, carer’s allowance, child benefit, etc.)

 What if I am already receiving a state pension but still caring for someone?